-EAST RIVER WATERFRONT ESPLANADE AND PIERS--During the first quarter of 2008, LMDC worked with a project team consisting of the NYC Department of City Planning and Transportation, the NYC Economic Development Corporation (EDC), New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
-The NEPA Record of Decision and SERQA Findings Statement was finalized and approved by the LMDC Board in November 2007.
-The City and the design team continued to work on the schematic designs, with ongoing consultation with SHPO regarding historic resources in accordance with the Programmatic Agreement.
-Additionally, the City has procured a construction manager for the work on the Esplanade expected to begin in the third quarter 2008.
+No updates to report on Performance Measures this quarter.
+EAST RIVER WATERFRONT ESPLANADE AND PIERS--During the second quarter of 2008, LMDC worked with a project team consisting of the NYC Departments of City Planning and Transportation, the NYC Economic Development Corporation (EDC), New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
+EDC and the design team continue working on finalizing the schematic design for the esplanade and piers.
+The team continues to consult with the State Historic Preservation Office on historic resources, the State Department of Environmental Conservation on permitting, and the community boards for design development.